syncfusion-content/winui-docs/winui/TreeView/Appearance.md

 The `TreeView` allows you change the position of expander view by setting the [ExpanderPosition](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ExpanderPosition) property.
 The default value of this property is `Start`.
 This property has following two positions:

-Start: Allows displaying the expander view at the start position.
+* `Start`: Allows displaying the expander view at the start position.
-End: Allows displaying the expander view at the end position.
+* `End`: Allows displaying the expander view at the end position.

 {% tabs %}
 {% highlight xaml %}